Open Days at Miss Porter’s House

 There’s always something unique to see at Miss Porter’s House, opening monthly with a new theme to unveil different facets of this unique house museum and the fascinating family who called it home.

-Built by the Porter family in 1909 and left to the National Trust (NSW) with all its contents in 1997, Miss Porter’s House is a unique living snapshot of pre-1950s life in Newcastle.
-Visitors will enjoy exploring the house and grounds, and browsing the furnishings and personal items which tell the story of the family over more than a century.
+Built by the Porter family in 1909 and left to the National Trust (NSW) with all its contents in 1997, Miss Porter’s House is a unique living snapshot of twentieth century life in Newcastle.
+Visitors will enjoy exploring the house and grounds and browsing the furnishings and personal items which tell the story of the family over more than a century.

-Free children’s ‘Clever Detective’ activities, handmade gift stall and an immerse audio experience will complete any visit.
+Free children’s ‘Clever Detective’ activities, handmade gift stall and an immersive audio experience will complete any visit.

-Miss Porter’s House opens monthly, celebrating a different theme:
+Miss Porter’s House opens monthly from 1pm – 4pm, celebrating a different theme:

 Tickets